 Stick to designated viewpoints rather than pulling over on the road

 When driving on narrow roads especially, only stop where there’s a designated zone.
-Stopping in the middle of the road or on a narrow shoulder is dangerous – no view is worth risking an accident over.
+Stopping in the middle of the road or on a narrow shoulder is dangerous.
+No view or Instagram shot is worth risking an accident over.

-Snow chains may be necessary on some roads in winter and are usually available to hire from the car rental agency for an additional fee (around €30).
-Snow tires are usually free.
+Snow chains might be necessary for some mountain roads are usually available to hire from the car rental agency for an additional fee (around €30).
+Winter tires are usually provided free of charge.

 Needless to say, you should take extra precautions when driving in snow or inclement weather.
 Use common sense.